TanStack/query/docs/react/guides/migrating-to-v5.md

 The v5 includes a new `maxPages` option for infinite queries to limit the number of pages to store in the query data and to refetch.
 This new feature handles the use cases initially identified for the `refetchPage` page feature without the related issues.

-### New hydration API
+### New `dehydrate` API

-The options you can pass to dehydrate have been simplified.
+The options you can pass to `dehydrate` have been simplified.
 Queries and Mutations are always dehydrated (according to the default function implementation).
-To change this behaviour, you can implement `shouldDehydrateQuery` or `shouldDehydrateMutation`.
+To change this behaviour, instead of using the removed boolean options `dehydrateMutations` and `dehydrateQueries` you can implement the function equivalents `shouldDehydrateQuery` or `shouldDehydrateMutation` instead.
+To get the old behaviour of not hydrating queries/mutations at all, pass in `() => false`.

 ```diff
 - dehydrateMutations?: boolean